Skip to Content

 If you happen to be visiting Wanaka in summer then you really should take advantage of the warm weather and cool water by taking a dip.
 From town, you can walk to the beach and relax in the sun and cool off in the water.
 I could honestly sit there for hours just taking in the views!

-If you’ve spent enough time relaxing on your holiday then why not head out onto the lake.
-There’s plenty to do such as joining a cruise, kayaking tours, mountain quad experience, and even a scenic jet ski tour (one of my all-time favorites!)
+If you’ve spent enough time relaxing on your holiday then why not head out onto the lake?
+There’s plenty to do such as:

 Regardless of what you choose, Lake Wanaka is sure to keep you busy and impress you!

-To be honest, you can ski or snowboard throughout the South Island including in Queenstown.
+You can ski or snowboard all throughout the South Island, including in Queenstown.
 However, Wanaka is near arguably the best ski field in New Zealand and that’s Cardrona Skifield!
 I loved Cardrona and despite skiing at 3 other ski fields, it’s by far my favorite!

-Some other ski fields in the area are Treble Cone (the closest to Wanaka) and both the Remarkables ski field and Coronet Peak (both closer to Queenstown)
+Some other ski fields in the area are Treble Cone (the closest to Wanaka) and both the Remarkables Skifield and Coronet Peak (both closer to Queenstown).
+You can check out passes and rental prices on each ski fields’ website, and check out our guide to the South Island’s Ski Season to prepare for your trip!

 Where to stay in Wanaka